 I also like that this system gives me the freedom to assign new, untested skills.
-For example, asking kids who aren’t very good at sweeping the kitchen to sweep the front walkway this week, or the porch will help them learn those skills on a sunny day.
+For example, asking kids who aren’t very good at sweeping the kitchen to sweep the front walkway or the porch will help them learn those skills.
 Telling my child they have to learn how to sweep something sounds boring.
 Putting up a sticky that suggests they sweep outside for a change, seems more interesting.

 How does this actually work?

 Each morning, I put about 9 sticky notes in each child’s To-Do column.
 I’ve divided tasks into three main categories: Self-care, School Work, and Household Chore.
 Each child is assigned about 3 tasks from each category.
 Each child has three different colors so they can tell which cards are theirs and which cards go with each category.

 For example, Child A has cards in yellow, green, and blue.
 The 3 green cards each have one self-care activity on them.
 Each child has self-care items specific to them.
 The child who forgets to brush their teeth gets that assigned as a card.
 The oldest gets reminded to take vitamins.
 Self-care could be taking care of yourself in many ways from showering to going outside to play for 20 minutes.
 Once the task is done, the child can move the card to “Check” where I initial the cards and move them to the Done section.